frinyvonnick/node-html-to-image/README.md

 })
 ```

-### Using the buffer
+### Using the buffer instead of saving to disk

-If you don't want to save the image to disk and would rather do something with it immediately, you can use the return value instead!
-The example below shows how you can generate an image and send it back to a client via ExpressJS.
+If you don't want to save the image to disk and would rather do something with it immediately, you can use the returned value instead!
+The example below shows how you can generate an image and send it back to a client via using [express](https://github.com/expressjs/express).

 ```js
 const express = require('express');